Trusted WordPress tutorials, when you need them most.

 In addition, AccessAlly’s protected content allows you to remove it from Google search results.
 This prevents unauthorized users from stumbling upon your restricted paywall content.

-• You can house all of your digital products, memberships, communities, and gated content in one place.
+• You can manage all your digital products, memberships, and gated content in one place.

-• It can integrate with other tools like CRM apps and email marketing services.
+• It integrates with popular tools like CRM apps and email marketing services.

-• Use gamification to keep users engaged by earning points for accomplishing tasks.
+• You can use gamification features to keep users engaged by letting them earn points for tasks.

 Cons of AccessAlly:

-Why We Recommend AccessAlly: This powerful plugin is best suited to content creators and online coaches.
-With it, you can protect gated content and separate it into membership tiers.
-Plus, there are built-in recurring Stripe and PayPal payments.
+Why We Recommend AccessAlly: This powerful plugin is best suited for content creators and online coaches.
+You can protect your gated content, separate it into membership tiers, and accept payments with built-in Stripe and PayPal integrations.

 Pricing: AccessAlly starts from $82 per year.